Charles E W Bean, Diaries, AWM38 3DRL 606/38C/1 - Notebook - Part 5

 The True Story of the Prometheus:

-until the Thursday Cup off in China.
+until the Thursday before the Cup and we were ordered off of the [shorthand] in China.

-Prometheus twice Minotaur, refit ask
+that the Prometheus cost twice as much as a Minotaur, to refit they would ask

-distillers save our border supply
+distillers save our border we should have been able to supply our

 [*Navy